Alpha BRAIN Review

 Phosphatidylserine

-Phosphatidylserine is a fat necessary for healthy cell membranes across our entire body, but it plays a vital role in our brains.
+Phosphatidylserine is a fat necessary for healthy cell membranes throughout your entire body, but it plays a vital role in the brain.
 It creates the outer coating of a nerve, called the myelin sheath, that helps it send information quickly (demyelinated neurons are the main cause of symptoms in multiple sclerosis and Guillain-Barre syndrome).
-A vast body of research overwhelmingly suggests that phosphatidylserine supplements move effectively into the brain and can improve many cognitive properties, especially in older adults experiencing cognitive decline.
-On average, people find success taking anywhere from 100-800mg of phosphatidylserine daily with a sweet spot of around 300mg.

-Onnit Focus Blend, 240mg
+Onnit Focus Blend

-There are three main ingredients in the Onnit Focus Blend: alpha-GPC, bacopa extract, and toothed club moss extract.
+There are three main ingredients in the Onnit Focus Blend: alpha-GPC, bacopa extract, and toothed clubmoss extract.

 Alpha-GPC

 As one of the heavy hitters in nootropics, alpha-GPC is a precursor to acetylcholine, effectively increasing the amount circulating in the brain and nervous system.
 It’s related to choline and can be used interchangeably with the substance.
 Currently, medical researchers are studying its potential to reduce symptoms of Alzheimer’s disease and other forms of dementia.
 One study even suggested that long-term alpha-GPC consumption in mice kept aging-related cognitive decline to a minimum.
+However, more in-depth studies are needed on human subjects before this potential benefit can be considered legitimate or not.

-Bacopa monnieri
+Bacopa monnieri (100mg)

 Bacopa monnieri is an aquatic plant related to ashwagandha that’s been used for centuries in traditional Ayurvedic medicine.
-It’s well-known for its memory-enhancing properties, and recent studies have started investigating whether or not it could be a viable ingredient in managing neurological disorders.
-Bacopa appears to influence dopamine cell receptors in rats, but we don’t know if that carries over to humans.
-In healthy adults, bacopa extract has a neuroprotective effect.
-It appears that it might improve visual processing speeds and how well the brain learns and consolidates memory for up to 12 weeks.
-However, these studies generally use about 300mg of intravenous bacopa extract, which is absorbed much faster (and more thoroughly) than orally administered bacopa.
-Alpha BRAIN has about 100mg of bacopa extract, so you may not find these results apply.
+It’s used for its purported memory-enhancing properties, and recent studies have started investigating whether or not it could be a viable ingredient in managing neurological disorders.
+And bacopa appears to influence dopamine cell receptors in rats, but we don’t know if that carries over to humans.

-Toothed club moss (Huperzia serrata) extract contains one of the most interesting compounds in Alpha BRAIN: huperzine A. Among other things, huperzine A blocks the enzyme acetylcholinesterase.
+Toothed clubmoss (Huperzia serrata) extract contains one of the most interesting compounds in Alpha BRAIN: huperzine A. Among other things, huperzine A blocks the enzyme acetylcholinesterase.
 Unlike other neurotransmitters, which are reabsorbed into a neuron after a signal has finished sending, acetylcholine has its own enzyme (acetylcholinesterase) that sweeps out excess.
-In that regard, huperzine A is almost equivalent to an SSRI (the most common antidepressant medication) but for acetylcholine.
+In that regard, huperzine A acts almost like an SSRI (the most common antidepressant medication) but for acetylcholine.
 It’s another ingredient currently being studied to determine if it could be a suitable medication for mild Alzheimer’s disease.
+Acetylcholinesterase inhibitors are found in both Alzheimer’s medications and common pesticides.

 Too much acetylcholine can become dangerous very quickly.
-Acetylcholinesterase inhibitors are found in both Alzheimer’s medications and common pesticides.
-Toothed club moss extract contains about 1% huperzine A, so we know that one serving of Alpha BRAIN has 400mcg of huperzine A. This is the same dose commonly used in clinical trials, so it’s (theoretically) safe for daily use.
-However, it’s critical that you don’t take more than one serving of Alpha BRAIN in a 24-hour window to limit your risk of acetylcholine overload.
+Alpha BRAIN’s toothed clubmoss extract is standardized to 1% huperzine A or 400mcg.
+This is the same dose commonly used in clinical trials, so it may be (theoretically) safe for daily use.
+However, it’s critical that you speak with your doctor first and don’t take more than one serving of Alpha BRAIN in a 24-hour window to limit your risk of acetylcholine overload.

-Onnit Fuel Blend, 60mg
+Onnit Fuel Blend

 L-leucine

-Leucine is an essential amino acid necessary for protein synthesis.
+Leucine (available in Alpha BRAIN as L-leucine) is an essential amino acid necessary for protein synthesis.
 It’s one of three essential branched-chain amino acids (BCAAs) that give skeletal muscles energy during exercise.
-Alpha BRAIN claims that L-leucine is included to improve nervous system communication and it can enhance axonal growth and regeneration.
-A 2021 study found that it also improved recovery in mice who suffered from a traumatic brain injury.
-Like L-tyrosine, leucine is available in Alpha BRAIN in its bioavailable form, L-leucine.
+Alpha BRAIN claims that L-leucine is included to improve nervous system communication, and research shows it can enhance axonal growth and regeneration.

 Pterostilbene

 Pterostilbene is similar to resveratrol, a polyphenol you might’ve heard of commonly found in red wine.
 Scientists think that resveratrol (and pterostilbene by association) works in the body like an antioxidant, protecting against oxidative damage.
-Pterostilbene is a much more potent form that is easier for the body to absorb, so it has a higher chance of improving health outcomes.

 • Create neurotransmitters, amino acids, and proteins